tytydraco/yessleep/out/The_last_voyage_of_The_Horven.md

 “What name?”
 I asked.

-He smiled a grim smile, “Kraken.”
+ “Kraken.”

-I shook my head, “No. That's just a story...”
+I shook my head in disbelief, “No. That's just a story...”

 He put his hand on my shoulder silencing me, “Maybe it is just a story.
 Or maybe, by naming my ship after the beast, I cursed us all.
 Either way, it's here and I’ll not leave while it lives.”